 - Now edit the shapefiles.txt file again in notepad and replace concplot.shp with trajplot.shp and set the RGB colors to black (0.0) and then run the concentration display program using shapefiles.txt as the map background file to display the trajectory and concentration contours.

-This type of overlay procedure is available through any of the plotting programs that support the shapefiles map backround option.
+This type of overlay procedure is available through any of the plotting programs that support the shapefiles map background option.
 In addition to trajectories and concentration, shapefiles can also be created from the meteorological data contouring program.
 An example of this was shown in an earlier section illustrating a trajectory animation with changing height contours.